danbev/learning-crypto/notes/seedwing/wasm.md

 arch is `wasm32`.
 This is the case for both `wasm32-unknown-unknown` and `wasm32-wasi`.
 And like we mentioned in our case where we want to use wit-bindings.
 One thing that might be worth investigating is using [wasi-http].

 I also found [reqwest-wasi] which might be interesting to look into futher.
-One thing to note is that the github repository for [reqwest-wasi] is https://github.com/WasmEdge/reqwest and this is a fork or reqwest made by WasmEdge.
+One thing to note is that the github repository for [reqwest-wasi] is https://github.com/WasmEdge/reqwest and this is a fork of reqwest made by WasmEdge.
 They also have fork of hypter-tls which migth allow us to use HTTPS which [reqwest-wasi] currently does not support.

 [reqwest-wasi]: https://crates.io/crates/reqwest_wasi